-Anna Welker was born on February 17, 1934 in Neu Schowe, Yugoslavia.
-In December of 1944, Anna’s family, along with the remaining townspeople of Neu Schowe, were removed from the town and began their long, harrowing journey as refugees.
+Anna Welker was born in 1934 in Neu Schowe, Yugoslavia.
+In December 1944, her family, along with the remaining townspeople of Neu Schowe, were removed from the town and began their harrowing journey as refugees.
 Anna and her family endured many hardships in their two years at the Jarek internment camp.
-In 1946, Anna and her remaining family were moved to Krusevlje.
-In early 1947, Anna, her aunt, her mother and her cousin escaped Kursevlje.
-Anna’s journey included many hardships.
-Anna’s family lived in Munich from late 1947 until 1950.
-In 1950, her family came to America and join her uncle in Cleveland.
-Anna went to high school at John Hay High School in the Cleveland School District.
-Anna married George Welker in 1954.
-George was very active with the new soccer club that eventually became part of the Donauschwaben.
-Anna helped with the books while George held the office of treasurer for the soccer club.
-Anna also was active with the Frauengruppe and served as treasurer.
-George and Anna were named German Man and German Woman of the year in early 2000’s.
+In 1946, she and her remaining family were moved to Krusevlje.
+In early 1947, she and her mother, aunt, and cousin escaped Kursevlje.
+Her family lived in Munich from late 1947 until 1950.
+In 1950, her family immigrated to the U.S. and joined her uncle in Cleveland.
+She attended John Hay High School.
+She later married George Welker in 1954.
+He was active with the new soccer club that eventually became part of the Donauschwaben.
+She helped with the books while he held the office of treasurer for the soccer club.
+She also was active with the Frauengruppe.
+George and Anna Welker were named German Man and German Woman of the Year in the early 2000s.

 Welker, Anna (interviewee)

 Cleveland German-American Oral History Project